 Any time a parent breaks a policy it is addressed with the parent and documented, it could also result in a cancellation of a visit or a suspension.
 If there is a court order, The Visitation Center will send a letter to the judge to let them know of this outcome.

 How do you ensure confidentiality of my information?

 All information is kept completely confidential, however, we are subject to subpoenas by each parent’s attorney as well as the court.

 What if my child doesn’t want to visit?

 It is important that the custodial parent always bring the child to the center for the visit.
 We will never force a child, however, most of the time the staff members are able to build enough trust and confidence so that there is a meaningful visit.

-Can I serve my spouse with divorce paper at The Visitation Center?
+Can I serve the other parent with papers at The Visitation Center?

 No. We strive to promote a safe, friendly and neutral environment for parent/child relationships.
 Serving any kind of papers would undermine those goals.